simonhaenisch/md-to-pdf/readme.md

 npm i -g
 ```

-After this, the commands `md-to-pdf` and `md2pdf` (as a shorthand) are globally available in your command line.
+After this, the commands `md-to-pdf` and `md2pdf` (as a shorthand) are globally available in your cli.

 ## Update